You should set your limit, your maximum bid, before you go to auction. So, how do you set a maximum auction bid?

 First of all, you need to forget all the other buyers and forget about the vendor, just for a moment.
 This is about you and the property.
 It’s about how uniquely this property suits your needs and how much you want to buy it.

 5 Key Questions:

 There are five questions you need to ask yourself.
-You can’t rely on the answer of any one of those four questions, you need to consider the whole lot:
+You can’t rely on the answer of any one of those five questions, you need to consider the whole lot:

 - How much do you want it?

 - How much does this property suit your needs?